 - IUD through the wall of the womb when it's put in (fewer than 1 in 1000 women)

-- Pregnancy outside the womb (ectopic pregnancy) - possible but rare CHECK
+- Pregnancy outside the womb (ectopic pregnancy) - possible but very rare

 The IUS is great if pills are a nuisance to remember